 In their series Asymptote, Evelyn Bencicova, Adam Csoka Keller and Arielle Esther connect photography, video and sound to create scenes that imagine a dystopian future.
 Using buildings and locations that the trio believe are "authentic to the era of socialism", their aim is to merge historical events with a fictional scenario to blur the lines between reality and memory.

 The featured models in the series pose in coherent geometrical compositions, a symbol of the regime itself.
 "People create a pattern," says Evelyn.
-They become part of the overall composition: the architecture and the society.
+They become part of the overall composition: architecture and society.
 Each person is stripped of their own individuality to become a unified form, creating an absurd platform where every difference is an anomaly."

 The sound of Asymptote fuses digital and analogue processing, extracted from authentic archives from the radio.
 Evelyn continues: "The acoustic manipulation shifts the collected material into abstract forms, which experiment with the viewer's perception and invites the audience into this the partially absurd game.
 Spartakiada, a national tradition with its roots in 1955, included colossal gymnastic performances that used choreography to unify people into large patterns and structures.

-"The video footage creates a dialogue between the characters and the formations they create, following a sudden deformation by pixels that submerge into a digital noise.
-There is state of tension and paranoia that is induced by the obsessive repetition of sound and image.
-All of the these elements blend into an audiovisual language creating a characteristic for Asymptote."
+"The video footage creates a dialogue between the characters and the formations they create, following a sudden deformation by pixels that submerge into digital noise.
+There is a state of tension and paranoia that is induced by the obsessive repetition of sound and image.
+All of these elements blend into an audiovisual language creating a characteristic for Asymptote."